 THINGS TO DO

-There are no major sights to see in Isla Mujeres, though I would say visits to Punta Sur and Playa Norte are definitely “musts”.
-Pretty much everything there is to do involves just soaking in the natural beauty, relaxing, eating good meals, and having a good time!
+There are no major sights to see in Isla Mujeres, though visits to Punta Sur and Playa Norte are definitely recommended.
+Pretty much everything to do on the island involves simply soaking in the natural beauty, relaxing, eating good meals, and having a good time!

-Playa Norte is the most popular beach on the island, with its stunning stretch of white sand and turquoise water.
-Definitely go here!
+Playa Norte is the most popular beach in Isla Mujeres, with its stunning stretch of white sand and turquoise water.
 Soak in the sun (or lounge in the shade); swim in the calm, shallow water; sip a fun, colorful drink from one of the many establishments near the beach; or get a beach-side massage.

 We especially enjoyed the smaller section of beach at the very north end of Playa Norte, near the MIA Reef hotel.
 The water is very shallow here, and there is supposed to be some decent snorkeling near the bridge that crosses the water to the MIA Reef hotel.
 I saw some stingrays and pretty silver fish in the shallow water, but didn’t make it all the way over to the bridge, where the water is deeper and darker.